 Making yourself a priority is important, even on vacation.
 Vacations can be stressful, so take the time to de-stress after a long day of exploring, sightseeing and just general flippin excitement.

 Now that you know how to stay healthy during your travels, you can choose your next destination.
-Below I have listed some extensive guides to help you choose your next destination ;).
+Below you will have some extensive guides to help you choose your next destination;).

-I hope you have found these tips helpful to stay healthy whilst traveling.
-If you have any great tips, let me know in the comments below so that I can add them for others to read as well.
+I hope you have found these tips to help you stay healthy while traveling.
+If you have any great tips, let me know in the comments below.